 My second attempt wasn’t much better – I abandoned the editing process when I realised the time and effort required.
 My brief video blogging aspirations came to an abrupt conclusion and I decided to leave it to the experts.

-Recently I contacted a number of my favourite producers of travel videos to get their insider secrets.
-Here are their tips to improve your travel videos.
+Recently I reached out to some of my favourite producers of travel videos to get their travel video tips.
+Here are their tips to make the best travel videos.

 STOP! – PsycoTraveller